 When asked why did you aspire to become a designer for full figured women, Yuliya responds without pause, “Ultimately, every woman wants to accent their best features, deemphasize their areas of concern, and be able to strut confidently in clothes they love.
 My job is to do just that!”

-With a vision set in motion, hard work and dedication, IGIGI by Yuliya Raquel opened its doors in February 2000, making stylish apparel easily accessible to all beautiful, curvy women and to aid their mission in transforming the world’s view of beauty.
+With a vision set in motion, hard work and dedication, IGIGI opened its doors in February 2000, making stylish apparel easily accessible to all beautiful, curvy women and to aid their mission in transforming the world’s view of beauty.

 How did IGIGI come about?